MarcWeber/haml-to-php/README.md

   ruby haml: <div class='in2ner2' id='A_C_B'></div>
   So the second class is dropped?

-  filters are still missing

   If Ruby native arrays are support this library should support php native arrays.
-Maybe you're right.
-Parsing is more complicated then.
-This is no priority for me.
+Can be implemented easily

-  no caching provided yet. a simple file caching (using locking) should be implemented
+  no caching provided yet. a simple file caching (using locking) should be distributed..

   This is valid ruby-haml but not documented:
   #A{:id = ["a" "b"]}